TheHTR/TheHTR/README.md

 <br>
 I'm learning Data Bank, Web Programming and SQL
 <br>
-Fun fact: I don't know how to do a presetation
+Fun fact: I don't know how to do a presetation, and my english is not too good, so sorry for some grammatical mistakes!
 <br>
 Was it good 😅?
 <!--